eldoyle/PythonIntro/_episodes/09-numpy.md

 You have already seen some functions: `split()` for breaking apart strings is one example; `print()` and `open()` are other examples.

-`.shape` is not a function (it lacks parenthesis).
+`.shape` is not a function (it lacks parentheses and an argument).
 Instead, it is a piece of information about data that was created when we created the numpy area.
 It describes data, like an adjective describes a noun.
 These descriptive pieces of information are called **attributes**.

 Other useful functions include the following:
 ~~~